 - Contact the Intern Program Coordinator, Dr. Summer Hsia, to verify district eligibility, and Steve Macaris, Student Services Professional in order to submit the intern application and answer any general questions.

-Candidates need to meet the following criteria and submit the required documents and information to the Department of Special Education Burk Hall 156.
+Candidates need to meet the following criteria to the Department of Special Education Burk Hall 156.

 - Proof of passing CTC Basic Skills requirement (e.g., CBEST, or other testing).

 - Proof of passing CTC subject matter competency requirement (i.e., CSET Multiple Subjects Test).
 [NOTE: Early Childhood Special Education applicants are exempt from the subject matter requirement.]

 - Completion of the CTC U.S. Constitution requirement.
 (NOTE: If you obtained a Bachelor’s degree from a CSU, this requirement is considered met.)
 Contact one of our credential analysts, Myla Adeva (link sends e-mail) or Claudia Murcia (link sends e-mail), with any questions concerning applicable coursework.

 - Certificate of Clearance (link is external) (COC) or photocopy of a prior California credential or permit.